 We are fortunate that our students have access to a wide variety of high quality practicum training sites in universities, schools, hospitals, and outpatient community mental health settings.
 Being situated in the Boston area, we have been developed excellent relationships with a number of these sites that frequently select our students for training.
 We also take pride in the fact that our doctoral students are considered to be highly sought after candidates for practicum training sites.
 In fact, our students are accepted to sites that are considered to be among the most competitive in the nation for practicum and internship training.

-“Practicum and internship placements are major components of each student’s experience in the Master’s Programs in Mental Health and School Counseling.
-Working as a counselor-intern on a clinical team in a community-based, mental health agency, or school-based guidance team, while engaged in rigorous academic study and discourse with professors and peers, provides the richest possible context for developing counseling skills, and the analytical skills necessary to critically evaluate community and school counseling practice in sociocultural context.”
+“Practicum and internship placements are major components of each student’s experience in the Mental Health and School Counseling master’s programs.
+Working as a counselor-intern on a clinical team in a community-based, mental health agency or school-based guidance team provides the richest possible context for developing counseling skills.
+When paired with rigorous academic study and discourse with professors and peers, students develop the analytical skills to critically evaluate community and school counseling practice in sociocultural context.”